watertap-org/watertap/docs/technical_reference/unit_models/energy_recovery_device.rst

 Variables
 ---------

-The variables are the same listed in Variable tab of `IDAES pressure changer <https://idaes-pse.readthedocs.io/en/latest/reference_guides/model_libraries/generic/unit_models/pressure_changer.html>`_.
+The variables are the same as those listed in the "Variable" tab of `IDAES pressure changer <https://idaes-pse.readthedocs.io/en/latest/reference_guides/model_libraries/generic/unit_models/pressure_changer.html>`_.

 Equations and Relationships